Chatting with Users

 // Prints: count: 5, to stdout

-for more information.log(`Received message: ${message: ChatMessage
+See util.format() for more information.log(`Received message: ${message: ChatMessagemessage.ChatMessage.text: stringThe message's text.text}`);

 });